“References available upon request.”

 The trite, superfluous phrase was all the rage decades ago.
 Nowadays, you’d barely find anyone that recommends it.

-But what about actual references?
+But what about actual references on resumes?

 “Should I put references on my resume?” is a common question you may have even asked yourself at one point in your career.

 At Enhancv, we strive to give you job search advice that gets results.
 We want your resume to cut through the noise and land you interviews.

 Awesome!
 We’ll guide you through the perils of references on a resume.

 In this article, we’ll answer everything you need to know:

 - Do you need to include references on your resume or not?

 - How employer use references

 - What if you have no references for a resume?